-Comment: BP sourced from two production locations in Bangladesh in 2017.
-BP is not member of the Bangladesh Accord, but its production locations are members of the Accord and have been audited.
-BP indicated that it has no plans to become member of the Accord as its FOB sourced from these production locations do not weigh up against the costs of membership.
+Comment: BP sourced from one production location in Bangladesh in 2018.
+BP is not a member of the Bangladesh Accord, but its production location is a member of the Accord and has been audited.
+BP indicated that it has no plans to become a member of the Accord as its FOB sourced from this production location do not weigh up against the costs of membership.
 Other important aspects of the Enhanced Monitoring for Bangladesh (such as risk analysis, anti-harassment policies, and fire and health and safety monitoring) have been taken care of by the company.

-Regarding the guidance of Syrian refugees in Turkey, BP's supplier was visited several times last year.
+Regarding the guidance of Syrian refugees in Turkey, BP had several meetings with this supplier last year.
 The 2016 and 2017 audits did not show Syrian refugees in the facilities.
 Furthermore, the supplier is monitored very intensively.
-The supplier was audited in 2016 and 2017.

-BP made the supplier aware about the problems regarding the Syrian refugees.
-In order not to lose financial support from the government, the supplier is not allowed to employ any Syrian refugees as part of the arrangement made with the government.
-Employees must have the Turkish nationality (and thus it is not allowed to employ Syrian refugees).
+BP made the supplier aware of the problems regarding the Syrian refugees.
+During these discussions, the supplier explained that in order to maintain their financial support from the government, the supplier is not allowed to employ any Syrian refugees as part of the arrangement made with the government.
+Employees must have Turkish nationality (and thus it is not allowed to employ Syrian refugees).